 What Is Mindfulness?

-Mindfulness, as it relates to zen Buddhist tradition, is the focal point for your daily meditative practice.
+Mindfulness, as it relates to Zen Buddhist tradition, is the focal point for your daily meditative practice.
 In this sense being mindful involves observing the present moment without reaction.
-If you were sitting upright in a chair or on the floor during meditation, you would only observe the minor aches in your back from sitting upright.
+If you were sitting upright in a chair or on the floor during meditation, you would only observe-- not react to-- the minor aches in your back from sitting upright.
 Likewise, you would observe and acknowledge the sounds around you as you let them pass into unawareness.
 Mindfulness is acceptance of the present moment, regardless of the circumstances.

 Of course, she left a note so it could've been worse.
 Regardless, had this happened to me five years ago I would have had a meltdown of epic ego-monster proportions.